yousseffdil/HtmlWidgetsRust/README.md

-# IMPORTANT
+# ‼️‼️ IMPORTANT
-If you wanna use this lib, recomended to install the <a href="https://marketplace.visualstudio.com/items?itemName=YTMLsupport.ytml-language-support">YTML SUPPORT EXTENSIN</a>
+If you want to use this library, it is recommended to install the <a href="https://marketplace.visualstudio.com/items?itemName=YTMLsupport.ytml-language-support">YTML Support Extension</a>.

 # 🎨 Desktop Widgets - Documentation